BAMresearch/fenics-constitutive/docs/custom_models/cpp_elasticity.md

 import elastictity_cpp
 ```

-You may also create a soft or hardlink to the shared library in your Python script directory, or import the script using the path to the shared library with
+You may also create a soft or hard link to the shared library in your Python script directory, or import the script using the path to the shared library with

 ```python
 import importlib.util